nik-kale/contextmoji-studio/README.md

-# Contextmoji 🧠✨
+# Contextmoji Studio 🧠✨
 **Tone-aware emoji insertion for social posts — professional when needed, playful when allowed.**

-Contextmoji takes your draft text and generates:
+Contextmoji Studio takes your draft text and generates:
 1) **Emoji suggestions** that match your content and platform tone
 2) An **auto-inserted output** with emojis placed where they make sense
 3) **Multiple rewritten variations** designed to unlock better emoji opportunities